California - Pico-Union Independent Study

 We are currently enrolling new students.
 Orientations are held every Tuesday at 5:00 pm and every Wednesday at 10:00 am.
 An appointment is not necessary.
 Get more information by completing the Student Interest Form.

-SIATech Pico-Union Independent Study at Youth Policy Institute is an exciting partnership between a public charter high school and WIA-funded career training.
+SIATech Pico-Union Independent Study is an exciting partnership between a public charter high school and WIA-funded career training.
 The result is the chance for young people ages 16-24 to earn their high school diploma and receive career training at the same time.

 SIATech is free and does not charge tuition.
 SIATech provides a high-quality academic program that emphasizes core academics, literacy, numeracy, and workplace-readiness skills.